-9. Pin Descriptions: Si4438-C
+9. Pin Descriptions: Si4438

-Pin Pin Name I/0 Description 1 SDN I Shutdown Input Pin.
+Pin Pin Name 1/0 Description 1 SDN I Shutdown Input Pin.
 0-VDD V digital input.
 SDN should be = 0 in all modes except Shutdown mode.
 When SDN = 1, the chip will be completely shut down, and the contents of the registers will be lost.
-2 RXp I Differential RF Input Pins of the LNA.
+2 RXp 1 Differential RF Input Pins of the LNA.
 3 RXn I See application schematic for example matching network.
-4 ТХ 0 Transmit Output Pin.
-The PA output is an open-drain connection, so the L-C match must supply - VDD (+3.3 VDC nominal) to this pin.
-5 NC It is recommended to connect this pin to GND per the reference design schematic.
+4 TX 0 Transmit Output Pin.
+The PA output is an open-drain connection, so the L-C match must supply VDD (+3.3 VDC nominal) to this pin.
+5 NC No Connect.
 Not connected internally to any circuitry.
-6 VDD VDD +1.8 to +3.8 V Supply Voltage Input to Internal Regulators.
+6 VDD VDD +1.8 to +3.6 V Supply Voltage Input to Internal Regulators.
 The recommended VDD supply voltage is +3.3 V. 7 TXRAMP 0 Programmable Bias Output with Ramp Capability for External FET PA.
 See "5.4.
-Transmitter (TX)" on page 27.
-8 VDD VDD +1.8 to +3.8 V Supply Voltage Input to Internal Regulators.
-The recommended VDD supply voltage is +3.3 V. 9 GPIO0 I/O General Purpose Digital I/O. 10 GPIO1 I/O May be configured through the registers to perform various functions including: Microcontroller Clock Output, FIFO status, POR, Wake-Up timer, Low Battery Detect, TRSW, AntDiversity control, etc.
+Transmitter (TX)" on page 26.
+8 VDD VDD +1.8 to +3.6 V Supply Voltage Input to Internal Regulators.
+The recommended VDD supply voltage is +3.3 V. 9 GPIO0 I/O General Purpose Digital I/O. 10 GPIO1 I/O May be configured through the registers to perform various functions includ Microcontroller Clock Output, FIFO status, POR, Wake-Up timer, Low Batte Detect, TRSW, AntDiversity control, etc.

-Pin Pin Name I/0 Description 11 nIRQ 0 General Microcontroller Interrupt Status Output.
+Pin Pin Name I/O Description 11 nIRQ 0 General Microcontroller Interrupt Status Output.
 When the Si4438 exhibits any one of the interrupt events, the nIRQ pin will be set low = 0.
 The Microcontroller can then determine the state of the interrupt by reading the interrupt status.
 No external resistor pull-up is required, but it may be desirable if multiple interrupt lines are connected.
 12 SCLK I Serial Clock Input.
 0-VDD V digital input.
 This pin provides the serial data clock function for the 4-line serial data bus.
-Data is clocked into the Si4438 on positive edge transi- tions.
+Data is clocked into the Si4438 on positive edge transitions.
 13 SDO 0 0-VDD V Digital Output.
 Provides a serial readback function of the internal control registers.
 14 SDI I Serial Data Input.
 0-VDD V digital input.
 This pin provides the serial data stream for the 4-line serial data bus.
 15 nSEL I Serial Interface Select Input.
 0-VDD V digital input.
 This pin provides the Select/Enable function for the 4-line serial data bus.
 16 XOUT 0 Crystal Oscillator Output.
 Connect to an external 25 to 32 MHz crystal, or leave floating when driving with an external source on XIN.
 17 XIN I Crystal Oscillator Input.
 Connect to an external 25 to 32 MHz crystal, or connect to an external source.
-18 GND GND When using a XTAL, leave floating per the reference design schematic.
-When using a TCXO, connect to TCXO GND which should be separate from the board reference ground plane.
+18 GND GND Connect to PCB ground.
 19 GPIO2 I/O General Purpose Digital I/O. 20 GPIO3 I/O May be configured through the registers to perform various functions, including Microcontroller Clock Output, FIFO status, POR, Wake-Up timer, Low Battery Detect, TRSW, AntDiversity control, etc. PKG PADDLE_GND GND The exposed metal paddle on the bottom of the Si4438 supplies the RF and circuit ground(s) for the entire chip.
 It is very important that a good solder connection is made between this exposed metal paddle and the ground plane of the PCB underlying the Si4438.